 Clinical Negligence Solicitors: How to Choose the Right Solicitor for your Case

 Most people are happy with the treatment they receive from their healthcare professionals.
 But mistakes do happen and they can be very distressing.
-If the mistakes have caused you physical injury or emotional suffering, then you may have a medical negligence case and decide to make a compensation claim.
+These mistakes can cause you physical injury or emotional suffering.
+If so, you’ll need to choose the right solicitor: you may have a medical negligence case for a compensation claim.

 Clinical negligence solicitors are a vital part of the preparation of your claim.
 They gather evidence, liaise with medical experts, follow litigation protocols and handle every aspect of the clinical negligence claim.
 The solicitor is responsible for negotiating your settlement and securing the best possible outcome for your case.
-The more specialised your solicitor is with healthcare negligence cases, the better, as not every solicitor is prepared to correctly handle a complex clinical negligence claim.
+The more of a specialist your solicitor is with healthcare negligence cases, the better.
+After all, not every solicitor will correctly handle a complex clinical negligence claim.
 Choosing a specialist firm of clinical negligence solicitors with the right knowledge and understanding can make your claim easier and more effective.

 What is clinical negligence?

 Clinical negligence can happen by the actions of an individual healthcare practitioner such as a doctor, nurse, surgeon, psychiatrist, physiotherapist, health visitor, dentist or laboratory technician.
 Or it can happen by the actions of a healthcare service, such as the NHS or a mental health team.
-Clinical negligence is when any of these healthcare professionals makes a mistake when they shouldn’t have, and their mistake hurts you in some way.
+Clinical negligence is when any of these healthcare professionals make an avoidable mistake.
+In turn, that mistake hurts you in some way.

 There are two parts to clinical negligence:

-- You were physically or mentally hurt as a result of the substandard treatment.
+- You suffer physical or mental injury as a result of the substandard treatment.

 Below are some common examples of clinical negligence that we can build a solicitor case from:

-- You were not warned about the risks of a particular treatment
+- There were no warnings about the risks of a particular treatment;

-- You did not give your consent to the treatment you received.
+- You did not give your consent to receive the treatment.

-The injury needs to be serious enough to justify the cost of pursuing a clinical negligence claim.
-If your injury is minor and you recover within a few weeks, and you don’t lose any money (such as wages) because of it, then it is probably not worth taking legal action.
+To choose the right solicitor to take your case, you need this to be a legitimate and provable claim.
+In essence, the injury needs to be serious enough to justify the cost of pursuing a clinical negligence claim.
+By contrast, if your injury is minor and you recover within a few weeks, and you don’t lose any money (such as wages), it’s probably not worth taking legal action.

-If I have suffered clinical negligence, what action can I take?
+Should I suffer clinical negligence, what action can I take?

-If a medical mistake has happened to you, then understandably you might be very angry.
+Yet if a medical mistake happens to you, then understandably you might be very angry.
 You may want various things to happen, such as:

 - An explanation